-How we run our business.
+How we run our business by practising good governance.

 We want to make our industry work better for everyone.
 That’s why we work hard to practice good governance across the business.

 We have chosen to accept the risks inherent in our four core business lines and our risk committee oversees all aspects of risk management in the Group.

 Our commitment to respect human rights is guided by the United Nations Guiding Principles on Business and Human Rights and other internationally recognised human rights frameworks.

 Our approach to modern slavery is part our overall approach to human rights and we are committed to making sure there is no modern slavery in our operations.